m-doughty/Image-PNG-Portable/README.md

 my $o = Image::PNG::Portable.new: :width(16), :height(16);
 $o.set: 8,8, 255,255,255;
 $o.write: 'image.png';

+my $o2 = Image::PNG::Portable.new;
+$o2.read: '/path/to/your.png';
+$o2.get: 0, 0; # Pixel color value at x,y of 0,0 => (0, 0, 0, 255)
 ```

 STATUS
 ------

 This module is currently useful for outputting 8-bit-per-channel truecolor images.
-Reading, precompression filters, palettes, grayscale, non-8-bit channels, and ancillary features like gamma correction, color profiles, and textual metadata are all NYI.
+Writing precompression filters, palettes, grayscale, non-8-bit channels, and ancillary features like gamma correction, color profiles, and textual metadata are all NYI.

 DESCRIPTION
 ===========